 Looking for a fabulous beach?
-In Tasmania beaches are wild and beautiful.
-We’ve scoured the island for the four best beaches in Tasmania.
-Here are our picks for summer.
+In Tasmania, beaches are wild and beautiful.
+We’ve scoured the island for the best beaches in Tasmania and there’s no shortage of beautiful ones there.
+As an island, going to the beach is an activity in Tasmania that is on every visitor’s list.
+So, here are our picks for a Tasmanian beach holiday.

-On Tasmania’s north east coast, The Bay of Fires is a gently scalloped series of glorious powder white sand beaches backed with sea grasses and framed with huge orange lichen-covered boulders.
+Not only is it a remote spot to see the Southern Lights glowing mysteriously in the dark night’s sky, in North East Tasmania, but the Bay of Fires is also a gently scalloped series of glorious powder white sand beaches backed with seagrasses and framed with huge orange lichen-covered boulders.

-Bay of Fires certainly is in the running to be one of the best beaches in Tasmania.
+It’s not hard to see why the Bay of Fires would certainly be one of the best beaches in Tasmania.

-Behind the beaches are several lagoons and inlets brimming with bird life, which are protected in the Bay of Fires Conservation Area.
+There are several lagoons and inlets brimming with birdlife, which are protected in the Bay of Fires Conservation Area.

 The coastline was named by Captain Tobias Furneaux in 1773 after the many Aboriginal fires he sighted as he sailed by.

-This is the perfect place to go beach combing and swimming when the aquamarine sea is calm.
+This is the perfect place to go beachcombing and swimming, especially when the aquamarine sea at this Tasmania beach is calm.

-The water is so translucent that it is also great to go diving and snorkelling in the lagoons, inlets and bays to discover sponges, weedy sea dragons, rock lobsters and abalone and much more.
+The water is so translucent that it is also great to go diving (see this post for more about diving in Tasmania) and snorkelling in the lagoons, inlets and bays.

-There are guided trips available.
-Offshore, local operators also offer some of Australia’s best game fishing.
+There are guided trips and local operators also offer some of Australia’s best game fishing.

-It’s hard to go past their Tasmanian seafood broth with clams, salmon, prawns and calamari smothered in a mild chilli, tomato, garlic and white wine broth.
+It’s hard to look past their Tasmanian seafood broth served with clams, salmon, prawns or the calamari smothered in a mild chilli, tomato, garlic and white wine broth.